kamshory/PHPMusicXML/README.md

 ## Expected Result

-Expected result of this library is to comply MusicXML specification according to https://www.w3.org/2021/06/musicxml40/
+Expected result of this library are:

+1. to comply MusicXML specification according to https://www.w3.org/2021/06/musicxml40/
+2. convert music from MIDI format to MusicXML format either compressed or uncompressed

 ## Support Is Required